Xilinx/VVAS/main/source/docs/Embedded/Tutorials/MultiChannelML.rst

 -------------------------------

 Machine Learning inference is performed by DPU hardware accelerator and :ref:`vvas_xinfer` plug-in.
-VVAS supports the DPU libraries released with `Vitis-AI <https://github.com/Xilinx/Vitis-AI>`_ 2.5. :ref:`vvas_xinfer` is used along with the :ref:`vvas_xdpuinfer <vvas_xdpuinfer>` acceleration software library to perform the Machine Learning Inference.
+VVAS supports the DPU libraries released with `Vitis-AI <https://github.com/Xilinx/Vitis-AI>`_ 3.0.
 The beauty of this VVAS solution is that user need not figure out the resolution required for various DPU supported models. vvas_xinfer plug-in gets this information from the requested model and perform resize, color space conversion operation on the input image as per the requirement of the model using preprocessor block (vvas_xpreprocessor).
 The output of the vvas_xinfer is the original input image along with the scaled metadata for that resolution.